389ds/389ds.github.io/docs/389ds/design/query-optimisation.md

     unique '(uid=a)' = 4
     unique '(uid=b)' = 4

-Otherwise all calculations are the same.
-This is why exact tracking will give better results, as we can pre-narrow the results based not only on the likelihood of the attribute type (uid), but also of it's value (=b).

 We can now use these values to determine "filter gain" through the application of these.
 For our case, the greatest "gain" is being able to statistically conclude the greatest reduction in working candidate set E' as we progress in the application of the filter.

 This value is a statistical approximation of the reduction in the entries by percentage of how many entries that might exist with that attribute potentially containing the value X. Obviously we cannot know the exact number until we have completed the search.